Geodan/pg2b3dm/getting_started.md

 ## Introduction

 In this document we run pg2b3dm on a sample dataset, a shapefile from Delaware containing building footprints with a height attribute.
-The generated 3D tiles are visualized in a Cesium and MapBox viewer.
+The generated 3D tiles are visualized in a CesiumJS/Cesium for Unreal and MapBox GL JS viewer.

 ## Download data